neo4j-partners/hands-on-lab-neo4j-and-azure/README.md

 # Neo4j And Azure Lab
 Neo4j is the [leading graph database](https://db-engines.com/en/ranking/graph+dbms) vendor.
 We've worked closely with Microsoft Azure engineering for years.
 Our products, AuraDB and AuraDS are offered as managed services on Azure.
 Neo4j Aura Professional Edition is offered in the [Azure Marketplace](https://portal.azure.com/#create/neo4j.neo4j_aura_professional).

-In this hands-on lab, you'll learn about Neo4j, Microsoft Foundry, and the [Microsoft Agent Framework](https://github.com/microsoft/agent-framework).
-The lab is designed for data scientists, data engineers, and AI developers who want to master GraphRAG (Graph Retrieval-Augmented Generation) techniques and build production-ready agentic AI applications.
+This hands-on lab covers Neo4j, Microsoft Foundry, and the [Microsoft Agent Framework](https://github.com/microsoft/agent-framework).
+It is designed for data scientists, data engineers, and AI developers working with GraphRAG (Graph Retrieval-Augmented Generation).

-In today's landscape, organizations need AI systems that can extract deep insights from unstructured documents, understand complex entity relationships, and build intelligent systems that can autonomously reason over vast information networks.
-This hands-on lab addresses this need directly by providing mastery in the most powerful pattern available for complex document intelligence: Graph Retrieval-Augmented Generation (GraphRAG).

-You'll work with a real-world dataset of SEC 10-K company filings to learn fundamental GraphRAG patterns.
-We'll start by building a knowledge graph from unstructured text using generative AI for entity extraction.
-Then you'll implement multiple retrieval strategies: vector similarity search for semantic retrieval, graph-enhanced retrievers that leverage entity relationships, and natural language to Cypher query generation.
-Finally, you'll build intelligent agents using the Microsoft Agent Framework that can autonomously reason over your knowledge graph to answer complex questions.
+You'll work with real SEC 10-K company filings to build a knowledge graph from unstructured text, extract entities with generative AI, and implement multiple retrieval strategies: vector similarity search, graph-enhanced retrievers that traverse entity relationships, and natural language to Cypher query generation.
+The final labs build agents using the Microsoft Agent Framework that select the right tool for each question and reason over the knowledge graph.

-By the end of this lab, you'll have hands-on experience with:
+By the end, you'll have working experience with:
 - Building knowledge graphs from unstructured documents
-- Implementing semantic search with vector embeddings
+- Semantic search with vector embeddings
-- Creating graph-enhanced retrieval patterns for richer context
+- Graph-enhanced retrieval that traverses relationships for context beyond matched text
-- Developing agentic AI systems that combine multiple tools and reasoning strategies
+- AI agents that combine multiple tools and retrieval strategies
 - Deploying GraphRAG applications on Azure infrastructure

-These techniques apply to any domain where you need to extract insights from documents, understand entity relationships, and build AI systems that can reason over complex information networks.

 ## Knowledge Graph Data Model